pierrejonin/bitcoin_consumption/README.md

 This project was developed during a Data Vizualisation course and the details are available [on this page](https://lyondataviz.github.io/teaching/lyon1-m2/2019/projets.html).

+Documents explaining the project evolution are available in the [Wiki section](https://github.com/pierrejonin/bitcoin_consumption/wiki).

 ## Vizualisation

-The vizualisation is up and running at https://pierrejonin.github.io/bitcoin_consumption/
+The vizualisation is up and running at https://pierrejonin.github.io/bitcoin_consumption/.

 ## Build with
 * [D3.js](https://d3js.org/)